Circuito Monteblanco: Paddock

 33,000 m2 paddock divided into two zones for dynamic tests such as slalom, curve tracing, emergency braking, acceleration / traction, car dynamics (understeer / oversteer), wet skid control and stability control.
 The sprinkler system design offers wet weather conditions simulation and our 70m x 4m area of epoxy surface can be used to test braking without adhesion.

 Testing

-The design of Monteblanco with 26 variants of track and 12 combinations for the use of two tracks simultaneously, together with the privileged climate with values of mean monthly temperature of 11.5 °C in January, 27.5 °C in July and average annual rainfall of 450l / m 2 (55 days of annual rainfall approximately), makes us an ideal location for the development of testing programs.
+The design of Monteblanco includes 26 variants of track and 12 combinations for the use of two circuits simultaneously.
 Monteblanco, in addition to complying with the latest FIA specifications, with improvements in key points as the design of asphalt-gravel mixed loopholes, which increase the level of passive safety for motorcycles and cars.
 Its control system equipped with 27 video cameras allows continuous monitoring of track vehicles.